Paid Time Off Program for Exempt Staff

 Staff with this amount of university service credit Earn this amount of PTO at the end of each month For a total of this amount each year During the first 60 months of university service credit 20 hours per month 240 hours (30 days) After 60 months of university service credit 24 hours per month 288 hours (36 days)

-For a full explanation of this plan and its provisions, see the policy, Paid Time Off for Professional Staff in the PA Time Off Plan.
+For a full explanation of this plan and its provisions, see the policy, Paid Time Off (PTO) for Exempt staff and Non-Exempt Non-Union PAO and PAU staff.

 - Can use PTO on the first day of the month following the month it is earned.

-- The rules for using and recording PTO vary according to the employee's salary plan (PAE, PAO, or PAU).
+- The rules for using and recording PTO vary according to the employee's salary plan (exempt staff or non-exempt non-union PAO and PAU staff employees).

 - Can use as much PTO as is earned from January 1 to December 31 of each year.